 To start this article, I think it’s important for us to turn back time just a little bit.
 The internet isn’t a brand new thing, the young and innovative company called Google is now bankrolling millions of dollars in revenue.
 Facebook has billions of registered users and the internet is in everyone’s back pocket, almost.

 Yet there still seems to be a weird problem in small towns, local communities, and particularly with small businesses.
 A genuine and great way to make money, win business, and spread their name is being ignored.
 So what exactly causes this?

 I’ve spoken to a lot of businesses who would love to get into the digital world, but one of the main things stopping them from doing that is fear.
 Still.
 Even though the internet has been around for longer than most of its users have been alive.

-Just last year, according to Turnerlittle in a news release on this website, only 60% of UK businesses are using social media last year.
+Just last year, according to Turnerlittle in a news release on this website, only 60% of UK small businesses are using social media last year.
 The remainder said they weren’t even planning on investing in it – in 2018!
 This number should be much, much, higher.

 Adding to that number, in 2017 2 million small businesses in the UK didn’t have a website.
 Although that number has probably dropped since then, it’s still a shocking statistic considering the strides we’ve taken to make the web accessible for everyone.

 You have to ask yourself, after these stats, what have we done wrong?
 Why is it still a struggle for small businesses to harness something that could, in the long run, make them more money and spread their brand further than most traditional marketing methods?

 When I first started making websites, the whole landscape confused me.
 I wanted to make a website, just to give myself something to do, but I couldn’t.
 The moment I wanted to buy hosting, I got confused with computer jargon that, at that point, I had no idea about.